dnlbowers/Vape-Store/TESTING.md

 * Cause - I am not sure why this is happening.
 I think it has something to do with the way the product card is being rendered using the bootstrap class.
 * Solution - Adding a min-width to the card class resolved the issue.

+* Issue - There are two qty selectors on the cart and they are not synced. this means if the screen changes size the second qty selector will not reflect the initial one
+* Cause - There is no link between the two qty selectors on the cart page.
+* Solution - Adding a variable to the increase/decrease click event to group all qty inputs for the same product together

 ## to fix later

-* Issue - There are two qty selectors on the cart and they are not synced. this means if the screen changes size the second qty selector will not reflect the intial one
+* Issue -
-* Cause - There is no link between the two yes.
+* Cause -
-* Solution - Adding a min-width to the card class resolved the issue.
+* Solution -